 Support "Lone: The Wanderer"

 Bio: Hey there, nice to see you.
-I'm just an ordinary man who enjoys writing.
-I'd love to make a living off of it or become a teacher.
-Both lofty, yet reachable goals.
-Anyway, I hope you enjoy my novels if you read them and if not, I hope you enjoy looking at my profile.
+I'm just an ordinary man who enjoys writing, which is great since it's my full-time job now thanks to the support from you guys over on Patreon!
+I hope you enjoy my novels if you read them, and if not, I hope you enjoy looking at my profile.